 AI Hydra 64: Did we just change light testing FOREVER? | BRStv Investigates

-BRStv has an all new approach to testing LED lights for reef tanks unlike anything else that has been done before!
-This is our very first video with the new methods and Randy focuses on the Aqua Illumination Hydra64 LED Light to show off our new approach and give you a solid foundation for choosing the right LED light for your reef tank.
+In this BRStv Investigates, Randy focuses on the Aqua Illumination Hydra64 LED Light to show off our new approach to testing LEDs and give you a solid foundation for choosing the right LED light for your reef tank.

-There are four critical questions new LED light owners need to answer before using an LED light successfully.
-We set up a series of tests to answer these questions and then formulate data driven recommendations for setting up your Hydra 64 LED Light.
+When setting up a new reef tank light, there are four critical questions that you need to answer before using an LED light successfully.
+Our series of tests were set up specifically to answer these questions and formulate data-driven recommendations for setting up a Hydra 64 LED Light.

 You can expect to get a solid understanding of the Hydra64 performance and obtain the necessary knowledge you need to make installation quick and easy over either an LPS/Softie tank or an SPS dominant display.
 The data also helps to paint a much clearer picture of how LED lights in general are effectively lighting our reef tanks.